paalex/hassio-addons/ada/DOCS.md

 1. Select input and output audio device to use in the "Audio" configuration section of the add-on configuration.
 2. Start the add-on.
+3. Click on the mic icon on the main dashboard or just say the hotword 'Hey Pico' (requires a mic connected to the device)

 ## Configuration